 11. Self-Watering Planter

 Self-watering planters are any lazy gardener’s dreams.
-This type of pot has double walls which serve as a reservoir which distributes water to plants according to their needs.
+This type of pot has double walls, which serve as a reservoir that distributes water to plants according to their needs.

 Depending on the type of plant and the weather in your region, it will have to be refilled every two to six weeks.

-Check out Mari’s review to see what are the 12 best self-watering planters in 2019.
+Check out Mari’s review to see what are the 12 best self-watering planters this year!

 12. Living Wall Planter

 Do you want to go all out with your plant-themed décor?
 The living wall planter looks especially lush and extravagant, and its self-watering system will take the hassle out of the entire maintenance process.